 Stress (Physical & Emotional)

 As a caregiver, you have more to do and more to worry about.
 Maybe you’re taking on more (or all) of the household chores or family errands now.
-Maybe you’re responsible for new medical bills that have neared or surpassed your financial capabilities.
+Maybe you’re responsible for figuring out how to pay for new medical bills that have neared or surpassed your financial capabilities.
 Maybe the simple day-to-day act of caring for a loved one who isn’t in the best of health is taking a heavy toll.
 The causes of the stress may be unique to the situation, but they all can lead to dangerous physical and emotional symptoms.
 According to WebMD, the following symptoms can occur when a person is under significant stress:

 - Muscle aches